 The 60th Annual Regular Session of the IAEA General Conference is set for 26 to 30 September 2016 at the Vienna International Centre (VIC) in Vienna, Austria, where high-ranking officials and representatives from IAEA Member States will consider a range of issues.
 More details about the agenda and sessions will become available over the coming weeks.

 For further information on the IAEA General Conferences, past and forthcoming, please see the General Conference Archives.

 Scientific Forum at the General Conference

-A Scientific Forum will be convened in conjunction with the 60th General Conference - entitled Atoms for Peace and Development – how can nuclear techniques help countries achieve development goals - at the Vienna International Centre (VIC) in Vienna, the site of the General Conference.
+A Scientific Forum will be convened in conjunction with the 60th General Conference - entitled Nuclear Technology for the Sustainable Development Goals - at the Vienna International Centre (VIC) in Vienna, the site of the General Conference.

 Member States and accredited organizations wishing to take part as exhibitors — usually set up as a side event to the General Conference — are kindly invited to submit their space requests in advance.

 For the 60th General Conference, relevant information and specifications shall be made available to the prospective exhibitors in due course.
 It should be noted that specific stands may not be automatically reserved every year by one Member State, but will be assigned by Conference Services on a rotational basis.
 For any additional information, please contact the IAEA Conference Services Section.

 Only designated representatives from IAEA Member States and invited non-member States and organizations may register for the IAEA General Conference.
 View Registration Form.